Call Us!

 Couple Choosing a Mortgage

+If you’re currently looking to buy a home, you must also keep in mind the many factors that can affect your mortgage.
 Without further ado, let’s look at what to consider when choosing a mortgage.

 Penalties

 Usually, fixed-rate mortgages with the big banks come with the heftiest of mortgage penalties.
-If you think there’s a decent chance you could have to break your mortgage over the next five years, you might consider going with a lender that offers lower fixed rate mortgage penalties (or going with a variable rate mortgage, which typically only has a mortgage penalty of three months’ interest).
+If you think there’s a decent chance you could have to break your mortgage over the next five years, you might consider going with a lender that offers lower fixed-rate mortgage penalties (or going with a variable rate mortgage, which typically only has a mortgage penalty of three months’ interest).

 Prepayments